Jason Knight (wrestler): World Wrestling Federation (1992, 1993)

 After debuting in 1984, Knight wrestled on independent circuit before making numerous appearances for the World Wrestling Federation in 1992 and 1993 as an enhancement talent.
 He made his first appearance on the July 4, 1992 episode of WWF Superstars, losing to Rick Martel.
 He would go on to lose matches in singles and tag team competition throughout July and August against Ric Flair, The Nasty Boys, The Mountie, Skinner, The Beverly Brothers and The Berzerker.

-Knight returned in the main event of the fourth episode of the WWF's flagship television show, Monday Night Raw, on February 1, 1993, where he lost to Lex Luger in Luger's WWF on-screen ring debut.
+On the February 1, 1993 episode of Monday Night Raw, he lost to Lex Luger in Luger's WWF on-screen ring debut.
 He again appeared on the April 26 episode of Raw in a losing effort to Mr. Hughes.
-After another loss to Luger on the June 5 episode of Superstars, he made his last appearance on the June 30, 1993 episode of Wrestling Challenge, losing to Bam Bam Bigelow.
+After losing to Luger on the June 5 episode of Superstars and to Bam Bam Bigelow on the June 30, 1993 episode of Wrestling Challenge, he left the WWF.